99designs/gqlgen/docs/content/getting-started.md

  - `generated.go` — The GraphQL execution runtime, the bulk of the generated code.
  - `models_gen.go` — Generated models required to build the graph.
 Often you will override these with your own models.
 Still very useful for input types.
  - `resolver.go` — This is where your application code lives. `generated.go` will call into this to get the data the user has requested.
+ - `server/server.go` — This is a minimal entry point that sets up an `http.Handler` to the generated GraphQL server.

 ### Create the database models